 Make an Impact

 Your gift makes an immediate, lasting impact in the lives of our community’s most vulnerable members.
-With support from our generous donors, TNDC is able to provide safe, affordable housing with free and voluntary on-site social services to help tenants stabilize their lives.
+With support from our generous donors, the Tenderloin Neighborhood Development Corporation (TNDC) is able to provide safe, affordable housing with free and voluntary on-site social services to help tenants stabilize their lives.
 People striving to overcome difficult circumstances are able to become healthier and more confident as they connect with TNDC housing and services.

 Give today and make a positive change in the lives of those most in need.
 Join TNDC in building quality affordable homes and strengthening the fabric of the neighborhoods we serve.

 Your gift enables TNDC to help people affected by some of our community’s most serious issues:

 - There are more than 6,600 homeless in San Francisco.

 - More than 3,500 children live in the Tenderloin, navigating the difficult streets on their way to school and lacking safe places to play outdoors.

 - 11.8% of San Franciscans live in poverty, and 7.4% of families live in poverty.